There's more property research available today than ever before.

 In my experience, strategic investors do well in any market cycle, because they understand that it's time in the market that's more important that trying to time the market.

-What I mean by that is sophisticated property investors buy investment grade properties whenever the time is right for them in a location that suites their strategy.
+What I mean by that is sophisticated property investors buy investment grade properties whenever the time is right for them in a location that suits their strategy.

 The important part of that statement is that they always buy “investment grade” properties because this type of real estate is proven to do well in all market conditions compared to other properties.